Minus24Exp/Jacy/docs/descr.md

 - Everything is an Object, primitives are objects too and all operators implemented as magic functions
 - The compiler always inside a function.
 The top-level code is always in some kinda `main()` function

+- At first, I wanted to make OOP same to C++, where instance fields and static fields won't require `this` keyword.
+But I rewrote Object structure and made it cleaner, so now `this` keyword is required.

 ### Control flow

 #### `if`/`elif`(`else if`)/`else`